 One of the most common misconceptions pertaining to capital accumulation is about acquiring debt from unreliable sources.
 Business owners are scared of jeopardizing their financial situation when the loan interests reflect a sharp rate hike.
 If you haven’t been careful initially, you must brace yourself for the worst.
 It really helps when you come across a few quality resources online.

-tapped.
+1. Check out your wallet at the beginning.
+All of your retirement, home equity, and savings accounts need to be tapped.
 Till the time you invest your own hard-earned money, you can’t expect others to put your money at stake.
 Investors possessing profound knowledge tend to support founders that have more confidence in their activities.
 Most investors prefer to go with entrepreneurs that have more than just “sweat” to spare in times of need.

 2. Resort to bootstrapping.
 In your attempt to stretch the financial resources of your business, you must consider each dime as if it’s a dollar.
 You’ll learn to manage your finances better when you continue to make necessary payments in time.
 Meet all of your business expenses out of your revenue every month as you proceed.
 You might fall short of cash during the initial phases.
-However, your path to raise capital gets more flexible when you start bootstrapping for securing a good validation in the market.
+However, your path to raising capital gets more flexible when you start bootstrapping for securing a good validation in the market.

 3. Consider funds that are not dilutive.
 Solicitations and grants are not always the best option for a start-up business.
 But you ought to check them out before you turn down such offers.
-You’ll only need to bear a much lower rate of interest when you opt for loans or grants just to ensure a fast growth of your business.
+You’ll only need to bear a much lower rate of interest when you opt for loans or grants just to ensure the fast growth of your business.
 Such sources of capital accumulation often provide your startup with huge sums of money.
 That’s why you ought to plan your strategies and operate freely.

 The need to accumulate a huge amount of capital up-front for achieving quick success constitutes a popular entrepreneurial misconception.
 A move like this could ruin the prospect of dropping a successful anchor right at the beginning.
 Follow the tips mentioned above if you don’t want to give up equity early on.
-There’s no need for you to raise more of investment capital unnecessarily.
+There’s no need for you to raise more investment capital unnecessarily.